-small portion of the REC incentives flow to the EEP.
-Unfortunately, this is not a hypothetical scenario.
-The Agency has received more than one EEC certification request based on ownership by an Equity Eligible Person or several Equity Eligible Persons, who usually qualify based on residency, that are not officers with or employed by the EEC Approved Vendor, and do not appear to work in the energy sector (or a related sector) at all.
+do not appear to work in the energy sector (or a related sector) at all.
 The minority-owner in all of these cases is a well-established solar developer and appears to be performing all of the development and program application duties.

 The Agency is concerned by the frequency of these requests, particularly given the wide range of incomes and resources of individuals living in some EIECs that are experiencing gentrification, and the potential for these companies to dominate the EEC Category due to their significant access to capital and expertise.
-The Agency does not wish to make the EEC certification unfairly burdensome but also shares the legislature's aim of prioritizing benefits for those most likely to have faced barriers and discrimination, and thus proposes to augment the EEC certification process to address this pattern.
-In furthering equity objectives, the Agency cannot allow the spirit behind these worthy initiatives to be washed over by ongoing compliance with baseline technical minimums.
+The Agency does not wish to make the EEC certification unfairly burdensome but also shares the legislature's aim of prioritizing benefits for those most likely to have faced barriers and discrimination, and thus proposes proposed in the version of this Plan filed with the Commission for approval in October 2023 to augment the EEC certification process to address this pattern.
+In furthering equity objectives, the Agency cannot allow the spirit behind The Commission rejected some of these worthy initiatives to be washed over by ongoing compliance with baseline technical minimums proposals in approving this Long-Term Plan, as explained further below.

-Therefore, the IPA proposes two additional requirements for EEC certification.
-First, the majorityowner EEP(s) must provide a demonstration of socio-economic status.
-The Agency believes this will control for the breadth of communities that are EIECs, particularly in the Chicago area, where some EIECs are home to low- and moderate-income families that have lived there for decades, but also to new luxury housing developments and an influx of wealthier residents.
+Therefore, the The IPA proposes proposed two additional requirements for EEC certification-in its October 2023 filed Plan.
+First, the IPA proposed that majority-owner EEP(s) mustwould be required to provide a demonstration of socio-economic status.
+The Agency believes this will believed that would control for the breadth of communities that are EIECs, particularly in the Chicago area, where some EIECs are home to low-and moderate-income families that have lived there for decades, but also to new luxury housing developments and an influx of wealthier residents.
 In this context, it is not surprising that some well-established clean energy companies have qualified as EECs based on residency.
-However, the Agency strives to meet the spirit and intent of the law, not just the letter, and the EEC designation is meant to support "businesses and workers from communities that have been excluded from economic opportunities in the energy sector."617 In light of this, the Agency will require those seeking to certify a company as an EEC to provide a demonstration of the economic status of the majority-owner EEP(s), such as a tax return or other financial documentation.
+However, the Agency strives to meet the spirit and intent of the law, not just the letter, and the EEC designation is meant to support "businesses and workers from communities that have been excluded from economic opportunities in the energy sector."
+In light of this, the Agency will proposed to require those seeking to certify a company as an EEC to provide a demonstration of the economic status of the majority-owner EEP(s), such as a tax return or other financial documentation.
+In its Final Order, the ICC disagreed and did not approve this additional threshold requirement.
+In its Final Order, the ICC disagreed and did not approve this additional threshold requirement.